VALIS-software/valis-hpgv/README.md

 `npx hpgv <path to your directory>`

-This will generate a new directory named `hpgv-files` which contains the converted files ready for viewing in HPGV
+This will generate a new directory named `hpgv-files` which contains the converted files ready for viewing in HPGV.

+The tool is currently a WIP so expect improvements soon!

 ## Roadmap